BILS Area 5

 Details

 The subject site, Lot 2 DP 1159910, covers 52.13 hectares of hilly, degraded farmland and has an irregular shape.
-It is divided into four parts with frontages on The Saddle Road, Gulgan Road, Bashforths Lane, the Pacific Motorway, and an unnamed road that links to Tweed Street on the east.
-The actual BILS development area is just 6.5ha.
+It is divided into four parts with frontages to The Saddle Road, Gulgan Road, Bashforths Lane, the Pacific Motorway, and an unnamed road that links to Tweed Street on the east.
+The actual BILS development area is just 6.5 hectares.

 Considerations